monostable/monostable.github.io/presentations/35c3-lightning-kitspace.org/presentation.md

 - Available for Chrome and Firefox
 - Goes from spreadsheet to shopping cart
 - Can load a online BOM
-- Able to add to and remove from cart

 ---
 <div style=width:100%;display:flex;justify-content:center;>